What Is Thoracic Pain?

-Even though the majority of mid-back pain is harmless, when present in the following situations an individual should seek medical attention:
+Even though the majority of thoracic spine pain is harmless, when the following symptoms are present you should consider seeking medical attention:

 - History of a recent infection